monash-wsrn/ebug-network/src/README.md

 The Principal must be run individually on each robot in the swarm.

-*Please note: Currently the ROBOT_ID is hardcoded in `ebug_client/launch/ebug_client.launch.py`.*
-*This will change in future to be an environment variable, configurable via docker-compose.*
+The robot ID should be passed in as an environment variable, `ROBOT_ID`, using docker run or docker-compose.

-*Please note: Currently the Client container does not enable the I2C connection, causing SMBus errors.*
+*Please note: Currently the I2C connection has not been validated.*

 ```sh
     # Build the client container, with src as the working directory